 What film do you use?
 A few different ones.
 Mostly Kodak Portra and Ilford HP5 for black and white.

 How many rolls of film do you use in a month?
 I’d say around 20.
-Not too many.
-This will cover me for all my various work.
+This will cover me for all types of work.

 Do you stage or digitally edit your photographs?
-None of the street or documentary photographs are staged.
+None of the street or documentary photography is staged.
 My fashion and some portrait work do involve planning and working with others.
 I’m not one to really edit my photographs, just a little exposure correction.

 Who are your photographic influences?
-Surprisingly I don’t have many photographic influences.
+Surprisingly, I don’t have many photographic influences.
 It’s more the act of taking photographs to tell stories and challenge narratives.
 Alex Webb is one photographer I enjoy, his work is unparalleled.
-Christoper Anderson is also someone pushing boundaries.
+Christopher Anderson is also someone pushing boundaries.
+Sian Davey is one photographer I feel who captures a similar vibe to me.
+Her work and process are inspirational to me.
 Charlie Philips and James Barnor inspired me to document Punjabis and Sikhs after seeing them both speak at Lenses of Croydon.

 One of your favourite aspects of photography?
 Meeting new people.
 I love meeting new people.